gourmetjs/gourmet-ssr/docs/tutorial-1.md

 ### Pages and Views

-Switching between views inside the same page happens on the client-side and no round-trip to the server is made.
+Switching between views inside the same page happens on the client-side, and no round-trip to the server is made.
 On the other hand, each page is a completely separated HTML endpoint from the other.
 A transition between pages always happens in a clean, new browser session.

 Using Gourmet SSR, you are not limited to a single HTML page for your whole app.
-In fact, splitting your app into multiple pages is an encouraged pattern for the better user experience.
-At least, you must separate the content for authenticated state from the unauthenticated public content for security.
+In fact, splitting your app into multiple pages is an encouraged pattern for better user experience.
+At least, you must separate the content for the authenticated state from the unauthenticated public content for security.
 With this in mind, we structured our pages and views as below.

 ```text
 PublicPage --+-- LoginView